PaulinDS/Representation-learning-of-quantum-data-with-probabilistic-VAE/README.md

-# Interpretable representation learning of quantum data enabled by probabilistic variational autoencoders
+# Representation learning of quantum data with probabilistic VAE

 ![Image](spinVAE_schema_archi2.jpg)

-Code used for the numerical simulation of the paper: ...
+Code used for the numerical simulation of the paper:
+_Interpretable representation learning of quantum data enabled by probabilistic variational autoencoders_
+ArXiv: ...